David Bisbal

-David Bisbal Ferre (born 5 June 1979) is a Spanish singer, songwriter, and actor.
-He gained his initial fame as a runner-up on the interactive reality television show Operación Triunfo.
+David Bisbal Ferre (born 5 June 1979) is a Spanish singer and actor.
+He gained his initial fame as the runner-up on the first edition of the reality television talent show Operación Triunfo.

 He has since released five studio albums, all of which topped the Spanish Albums Chart, in addition to recording a number of live albums.
 He has toured throughout Europe and Latin America and is now considered to be a crossover international artist.

 As of 2019, David Bisbal has sold more than six million records in Spain and America, getting 69 platinum albums, 20 gold and two diamond.
 Corazón Latino and Bulería have each received an IFPI Platinum Award, the official certification of having sold over one million copies across Europe.

 Early life

 David Bisbal was born on 5 June 1979 in Almería, Spain.
 His parents are José Bisbal, a professional boxer who was Spanish national Bantamweight and Featherweight champion and part of a trio of flamenco musicians, and Maria Ferre Montoya.
 He is the youngest of three siblings, a brother named José María and a sister named María del Mar.
 As a child, Bisbal showed a talent for performing, but was always very shy about doing so in public.

 Bisbal attended the secondary school IES Al-Andalus in Almería, but dropped out in his second to last year at around age 15.
 After dropping out, his father took him to work in a greenhouse in Almería, which was his first known job.
 A few years later he met the producer of Orchestra Expressions, a popular band in Almería.
 After listening to and discovering his vocal quality, the producer offered him employment as the main singer of the group.

 Through his work in Orchestra Expressions, he gradually began to develop as a singer, and to discover his passion for music.
 David went on to audition for 'Pop Idol,' in Barcelona, Spain.
 In 2001, he was one of 16 contestants in the first Spanish edition of 'Idol' designed to choose the representative for the 'Eurovision' festival of that year.
 He came in second place to Rosa López.
 Bisbal then performed at Eurovision with Rosa López, David Bustamante, Chenoa, Gisela and Geno, in the chorus.